mfournial/SpellChecker/README.md

     onkey
     onkey

-### Acknowledgement
+### Acknowledgements

-SpellChecker was from a coursework done for CS50 written in C at the time.
+SpellChecker was from a coursework done for CS50 2015 written in C at the time.

 ## Known bugs and Issues

-Numbers are not checked (like 1st, 1nd), so are special characters.
+Numbers are not checked (like 1st ~ 1nd), and special characters are largely ignored, maybe there's a better correction to provide using those.
-No UnitTests have been written yet.

 ## What's next for Spellchecker